raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_4.md

 --- task ---

-Watch the [Sharing your App Lab app](https://www.youtube.com/watch?v=EWWXjOI8MNE){:target="_blank"} video to find out how easy it is to share your app.

---- /task ---

---- task ---

 Briefly explore [Session 12](http://ncce.io/AbMR3v){:target="_blank"} which focuses on sharing your prototype with as many users as possible.
 You may find it informative to complete page 2 of the [Student Worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.

 --- /task ---

 --- task ---

-Please share your app including your **name** and **school** to the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
+Please share your app.
+Copy you app's URL and paste it in to an email messageas well as your **name** and **school** to the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
 The projects will be used to promote the Relevance trial.
 We will seek your permission if we would like to use your project to promote the trial.

 --- /task ---